Turnstyles/Process/README.md

 # Process
-If you build it they will come.
+It's been said that if you build it, they will come.
 But if you design it, will they build it?

 I'm attracted to Domain Driven Design for the high level design, especially in establishing a clear shared vocabulary amongst players, designers and developers, but recently I encountered a process called c4 by Pieter Hinjents which I'd like to use for the technical aspects of the project [c4](https://rfc.zeromq.org/spec:22/C4/).